Essential information for NZ Uber drivers

 Are Drivers really independent?

 The question of whether drivers are truly independent contractors is well above my pay-grade, but many aspects of the job are totally out of the driver's control.
-How Uber allocates jobs to drivers is a mystery (definitely not always based on the closest driver) and when a job request comes through the driver has no idea where the rider is going (driving to pick-up point is unpaid).
+How Uber allocates jobs to drivers is a mystery (definitely not always based on the closest driver) and when a job request comes through the driver often has no idea where the rider is going (driving to pick-up point is unpaid).
 The driver may spend 10 minutes battling through Auckland traffic to end up taking someone 500 metres up the road.
 Uber also has harsh deactivation policies.
 I know of instances of drivers having their app access temporarily or permanently removed based on a customer complaint.
 Some of these complaints may be genuine, but many have proved to be completely false and the driver is often given no chance to properly defend themselves.

 Can I drop off and pick up at the airport?